SIddharth3791/spring-ai-assistant/README.md

 - Ask questions to **OpenAI** and receive responses.
 - Generate images using **OpenAI's image generation model**.
 - Create **food recipes** based on a list of ingredients.
+- Transcribe Audio to English text using **OpenAI Audio Transcription Model** based on mp3 file uploaded.

 This project leverages **OpenAI APIs** and follows a **Microservice & Microfrontend architecture** using **Spring Boot (Spring AI)** and **React**.